Jaime-alv/Blackjack/README.md

 Setup virtual environment if required python -m venv venv

-Run game with python game\main.py.
-Alternatively, you can run the game, in Windows, directly from Blackjack.bat file.
+Run game with python blackjack.py.

 Don't need to install anything else other than python.
 Game is built under python 3.9, but it  can possibly run in an older version.